mspnp/cloud-design-patterns/docs/pipes-and-filters.md

 # Pipes and Filters

-Break down <<RBC: I hate the word decompose, because I always think of somthing rotting, plus it's not actually used that much in tech docs if you search MSDN.>> a task that performs complex processing into a series of separate elements that can be reused.
+Decompose a task that performs complex processing into a series of separate elements that can be reused.
 This can improve performance, scalability, and reusability by allowing task elements that perform the processing to be deployed and scaled independently.

 ## Context and problem

 An applications is required to perform a variety of tasks of varying complexity on the information that it processes.
-A straightforward but inflexible approach to implementing an application is to perform this processing as a monolithic <<RBC: I thought about replacing "monolithic" but I'm not actually sure what would be better.
-Also, it would affect the first image.
-Thoughts?>> module.
+A straightforward but inflexible approach to implementing an application is to perform this processing as a monolithic module.
 However, this approach is likely to reduce the opportunities for refactoring the code, optimizing it, or reusing it if parts of the same processing are required elsewhere within the application.

 The figure illustrates the issues with processing data using the monolithic approach.
 An application receives and processes data from two sources.
 The data from each source is processed by a separate module that performs a series of tasks to transform this data, before passing the result to the business logic of the application.